pythonanywhere/help_pages/articles/PDF.md

 .. type: text
 -->

 So you need to read or write PDFs?
-Or maybe convert some html to pdf, or the other way round?
-Or read word documents and extract text from them?
+Or maybe convert some HTML to PDF, or the other way round?
+Or read Word documents and extract text from them?
 Hopefully PythonAnywhere already has a tool preinstalled which can help.

 This isn't a comprehensive guide, but here a few pointers: